2023 Most Popular Online Communication & Media Studies Bachelor's Degree Schools in Massachusetts

 The colleges and universities below are the most popular for communications majors pursuing an online bachelor's degree.

-Our analysis found Simmons University to be the most popular school for communication and media studies students who want to pursue an online bachelor’s degree in Massachusetts.
+Our 2023 rankings named Simmons University the most popular online school in Massachusetts for communication and media studies students working on their bachelor’s degree.
 Located in the large city of Boston, Simmons is a private not-for-profit college with a moderately-sized student population.

 Women make up 56% of the communications majors at the school.